 Get Started

 The SDK is available now.
-If you've been using Connic without it, the transition is simple: your existing YAML configs and Python tools work exactly the same.
+If you've been using Connic without it, the transition is simple: your existing YAML configs and Python tools work the same way.
 You just get better tooling around them.